Skip to content

 Why is everyone deficient

-Our way of life has become sedentary, most of us work locked in an office.
-We are less exposed to the sun these days.
-In any case, we wear sunscreen to protect ourselves from sunburn and skin cancer.
-Also, air pollution makes the sun less effective.
+Our lifestyle has become sedentary; most of us work indoors in offices.
+We're less exposed to the sun these days.
+We wear sunscreen anyway to protect ourselves from sunburn and skin cancer.
+Air pollution also makes the sun less effective.

 It is difficult to guess if one is deficient, because there are no specific clinical signs.